tonk-labs/gribi/README.md

 In Gribi, a **module** is a predefined way of generating and sending proofs that represent an idiosyncratic "information behaviour", somewhat akin to packages.
 This behaviour could be a hidden information mechanic in an onchain game, but could be many other distinctive ways for information to propagate and information asymmetries to build up / erode.

-Modules are helpful because they abstract away complex behaviours, keep code clean and become quite powerful when they built on top of a RootSystem.
+Modules are helpful because they abstract away complex behaviours, keep code clean and become quite powerful when they are built on top of a RootSystem.
 Instead of spending months upskilling in the unstable ZK stack, ambitious developers can focus on their apps and let Gribi handle underlying cryptography.

 Some examples of modules (existing, or yet-to-be built) are: